CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 ### Submit a file or URL for analysis
 There are two methods for sending a file/URL to Assemblyline for analysis: **Ingest** and **Submit**.

-!!! attention "In most cases you want to use the Ingest API via the CLI"
+!!! attention "In most cases, you want to use the Ingest API via the CLI"
     **Ingest**

-    * Provides a fast, non-blocking method of submitting a large amount of files
+    * Provides a fast, non-blocking method of submitting many files
     * Ingest results will typically be analyzed by using a callback (if you need to look at all results) or by monitoring the alerts
     * Supports alert generation